FBruzzesi/anyschema/docs/user-guide/best-practices.md

 ## For Custom Parsers

 * Return `None` when you can't handle a type to let other parsers in the chain try.
 * Use `self.pipeline.parse()` for recursion.
-This possibly allow to handle nested types by delegating to the pipeline.
+This possibly allows to handle nested types by delegating to the pipeline.
 * Preserve metadata: Pass metadata through when recursively parsing.
 * Order matters: Place specialized parsers before general ones.
 * Document what types the parser can handle: Make it clear in docstrings.